Ruger LCP II 22: Pocket Pistol Reviewed

 - Width .81 inches

-LCP II: the Wee Fella’s Background
+LCP II: The Wee Fella’s Background

 While the little .22LR isn’t optimal for self-defense, it is capable.
 The right ammo can penetrate deep enough to strike something vital.
 With significantly less recoil, you are likely to be more accurate with the gun and be capable of firing faster follow-up shots.
-It’s worth noting the LCP 2 holds six rounds of .380 ACP but ten rounds of .22LR.
+It’s worth noting that the LCP 2 holds six rounds of .380 ACP but ten rounds of .22LR.

 They did change the way the gun worked in .22LR.
-It’s no longer a short recoil design.
+It’s no longer a short-recoil design.
 Instead, it’s a direct blowback gun.
 The barrel is also made from stainless steel, which helps keep the dirty .22LR a bit cleaner.
 Is the Ruger LCP 2 in .22LR the best pocket pistol out there?
 Let’s find out.

 Ruger LCP II 22